pscedu/psc-wpdocs/aibd/ways_to_set_up_environments_DN.md

 CONTAINER=/ocean/containers/ngc/tensorflow/tensorflow_latest.sif

 # Pull the container.
 Specify no cache dir to be used so only the local disk is used.
+# Then use pip freeze to confirm what is installed
 singularity exec --nv ${CONTAINER} pip freeze | grep tensorflow
     tensorflow @ file:/// [...]
 2.10.1 [...]
     tensorflow-addons==0.11.2